Good with money

 “It comes from when people were paid cash-in-hand and would separate money out into different envelopes,” says Selina.
 “And it can work digitally if you have a bank like Starling with Spaces.”

 Spaces is the feature in the Starling app that enables you to set money aside for particular purposes.
-For example: you could create different Spaces for your rent, utility bills, insurance, food, transport, and top up each Space with the amount you need to spend that month.
+For example: you could create Regular Spaces for your rent, utility bills, insurance, food, transport, and top up each Space with the amount you need to spend that month.
 You could then set up direct debits with the Bills Manager feature to pay bills directly from a Space.

 You could also have Spaces for celebrations, coffee or takeaways – all of which are Spending categories available in the Starling app.